Nritya-Lang/book/src/08-loops.md

 ```
 Yep, that's it!
 And if, say, we want to do this even for 1000, all we have to do is change the `i <= 10` condition to `i <= 1000`, and boom!
 It's done!
 This is a really basic example of loops but it should suffice for now.

-Feral has 3 kinds of loops:
+Nritya has 3 kinds of loops:
 1. Simple `for` loop
 2. `foreach` loop
 3. `while` loop